Pride Cymru: Controversy

-Cardiff Council
+2016 Cardiff Council support

 In 2016, there was a rumour started that Cardiff Council had dropped support for the event.
 In an official statement, the Pride Cymru chair said she was told by the council that they'd "made a choice not to allow events during the summer of 2017".
 There was strong local opposition to the decision and the issue prompted a personal appeal from Sir Ian McKellen in which he compared the negative attitude toward the LGBT community with that seen in India and China on his travels.

 Under intense pressure, Cardiff Council reversed its decision and awarded Pride Cymru a slot later in August to move it away from other major events taking place.
 The organisers would instead take over the running of the council's Big Weekend open-air music festival.

-2022 Parade Disruption
+2022 parade disruption by gender-critical group

 The 2022 parade was disrupted by protesters from Get the L Out, a gender-critical feminism group.
 The disruption was planned with Merched Cymru, Wales Women's Rights Network, and the LGB Alliance.
 Signs held by the group included quotes of "Lesbian, not queer", "TransActivism Erases Lesbians", and "Lesbians Don’t Like Penises".
 The protesters were approached by South Wales Police officers and asked to move aside.
 Many in the community found the disruption disappointing and upsetting on a day intended to celebrate the LGBTQ+ community in Cardiff.
 Pride Cymru later released a statement reading:

 Today’s Pride Cymru parade was all about celebration and LGBTQ+ rights.
 Despite a small group of people interrupting the march, they were drowned out by the shouts of solidarity from the community and spectators.
 There is no place for hate at Pride.
 And as our parade said today loudly and clearly: "Trans rights are human rights."